Talks / Presentations

 Archived Posts from this Category

-Posted by Chris Alcock on 10 Jun 2012 | Tagged as: .NET, ASP.NET, Afternoon Tea, C#, COM Interop, Community, Database, Development, Links, Morning Brew, SysAdmin, Talks / Presentations
+Posted by Chris Alcock on 10 Jun 2012 | Tagged as: .NET, Afternoon Tea, ASP.NET, C#, COM Interop, Community, Database, Development, Links, Morning Brew, SysAdmin, Talks / Presentations

 It’s been quite a while since the last ‘Afternoon Tea’ post, and there have been quite a lot of significant announcements in the past few weeks, coupled with my being busy at work which has resulted in me building up quite a backlog of links which I really wanted to include in a Morning Brew.
 This post is my attempt to ‘clear the decks’ and get caught up again, and also provides the perfect excuse to do a link roundup of DDD South West which I had the pleasure of presenting at at the end of last month.